remla2025-team19/operation/docs/deployment.md

 # Final Deployment: System Structure

-## System Overview
+## System Components
-The system consists of the following repositories:
+The system consists of the following repositories that interact in the following way:
-* app-frontend : This is the web-based interface through which users are able to interact with the app.
+* Frontend: This is what users interact with - submitting inputs and receiving responses.
-* app-service : This is the backend service that receives review data from the frontend and queries the model-service for results.
+* Backend: Frontend sends user inputs to the backend which handles data transfer between the frontend and the model.
-* model-service : This is a wrapper service for the ML model and connects it to other components via REST API.
+* Model: Runs the ML model and makes predictions.
-* model-training: This contains the ML model training pipeline.
-* lib-ml : This encapsulates the data preprocessing steps for data used in training.
-* lib-version : This is a version-aware library that can be asked for the version.
-* operation : This manages cluster provisioning, monitoring, routing and dashboards.

-We also make use of the following infrastructure:
-* Istio: For managing within-service traffic, version splitting and observability.
+* Routing: For managing inter and intra-service traffic, version splitting, rate limiting and stick sessions.
 * Prometheus and Grafana: For scraping and visualising metrics from the running services, on a dashboard.
 * Kubernetes dashboard: For inspecting the state of the cluster.